 The Department of Nuclear Medicine at the University Hospital Carl Gustav Carus Dresden is distinguished due to ist high professional competence in the field of diagnosis and treatment by open radionuclides.
 The treatment by open radionuclides has been provided in the Department since 1970.
 The most common treatment form is thyroid radioiodine therapy.

 University Hospital of Ludwig Maximilian University of Munich

 Department of Nuclear Medicine

-The Department of Nuclear Medicine offers for both in- and outpatients the full range of modern diagnostic and therapeutic techniques of nuclear medicine including pediatric nuclear medicine and is the largest medical facility of its kind in Germany.
-The international recognition is approved by ISO 9001:2015 certification.
+The Department of Nuclear Medicine offers the full range of diagnostic and therapeutic services in modern nuclear medicine for both outpatients and inpatients.
+The focus is on the detection and treatment of oncological, neurological and cardiac diseases.
+The department is the largest institution of this kind in Germany.
+The international recognition is approved by ISO 9001: 2015 certification.

 The Department of Nuclear Medicine offers patients the full range of modern diagnostic and treatment methods in the field of nuclear medicine.
 The department is known as the largest medical facility of its kind in the South-West Germany.
 Treatment of thyroid diseases and oncological pathologies belongs to the main priorities of the department.

 The Department of Nuclear Medicine at the University Hospital Muenster offers all diagnostic and treatment options in the field of nuclear medicine at the highest medical and technical level.
 The Department specializes in the treatment of thyroid cancer and different oncological diseases.
 The Department is headed by Prof. Dr. med.
 Michael Schäfers.